Restaurants cafes open daytime Ramadan UAE

 Most larger shopping mall food courts will have an area to consume your takeaways from food court outlets (they don't serve "dine-in", they serve "takeaway" and you sit down somewhere behind a curtain or wall in the food court and eat your takeaway.
 If you're new to Dubai, don't panic, just go to a food court.
 It will be obvious how it works.
-The best ones are Mall of the Emirates, Dubai Mall, Mirdiff City Centre (less busy than the others), Deira City Centre (very busy), Dubai Festival City (less busy than the others), which just put a wall or curtain in front of the whole food court area.
+The best ones are (in our opinionated order of preference): City Centre Mirdif (less busy than the others), Dubai Festival City (less busy than the others), Mall of the Emirates, Dubai Mall, City Centre Deira (very busy), which just put a wall or curtain in front of the whole food court area.
 Other malls are more restrictive with dining space so you can end up with quite a crowded small room.

 - Ibn Battuta Mall lower food court daytime dining area much larger than in 2018.

 - Mall of the Emirates, both upper and lower food courts open for daytime dining from 10am (12pm in 2018).

 - Oasis Centre food court has a large daytime dining area, open from 10am.

 In Abu Dhabi, our favorite locations for daytime dining in food courts during Ramadan are Abu Dhabi Mall (but not Abu Dhabi Marina Mall which is mostly closed), The Galleria Mall on Maryah Island, WTC Mall, and Yas Mall.